 This soaring demand has made online tutoring jobs a lucrative and increasingly popular work from home opportunity.
 Companies are eager to hire talented instructors (often regardless of whether they have prior teaching experience) and are willing to pay solid rates for their services.

-That makes online teaching one of the best legit online jobs you can find.
-From the flexible schedule to the above-average pay to the fact that you’re making a real difference in the lives of your students, it’s hard to find a better overall gig.
+That makes online teaching one of the best legit online jobs you can find, as well as one of the best side hustles for teachers.
+From the flexible hours to the above-average pay to the fact that you’re making a real difference in the lives of your students, it’s hard to find a better overall gig.

-So whether you’re looking to make a little extra money with a part-time side hustle that you can work on your own schedule, or for a full-time teaching job that doesn’t require you to spend all day in a classroom, online tutoring is worth considering.
+So whether you’re looking to make a little extra money with a part-time job that you can work on your own schedule, or a full-time teaching job that doesn’t require you to spend all day in a classroom, online tutoring is worth considering.

 In this article, we’ve ranked the top online tutoring companies.